-One more time, in this nice and easy comedy, William Holden gives us a good performance, but nothing extraordinary neither.
-William Holden is an excellent actor, but here, he seems to respect what we told him to do without going out of his limits.
+One more time, in this nice and easy comedy, William Holden gives us a good performance, but nothing extraordinary either.
+He was an excellent actor, but, here, he seems to respect what we told him to do without going out of his limits.
 Lucille Ball, who plays Dick’s secretary, steals the show here, really.
-However, I must say that his team work with Mrs Ball seems to have worked pretty well.
-They were great together and it was nice to see them together in a movie after having watched this delightful I Love Lucy‘s episode.
+However, I must say that his team work with Mrs. Ball seems to have worked pretty well.
+They are great together and it was nice to see them together in a movie after having watched this delightful I Love Lucy‘s episode.

 Film 7: Father Is a Bachelor ( Aby Berlin and Norman Foster, 1950)

 Role: Johnny Rutledge